apptainer/singularity-userdocs/definition_files.rst

 with its own environment, metadata etc., without the need for a collection of different containers.

-Singularity implements SCIF, and you can read more about how to use it below.
+Apptainer implements SCIF, and you can read more about how to use it below.

-SCIF is not specfic to Singularity.
+SCIF is not specfic to Apptainer.
 You can learn more about it at the project's site: `<https://sci-f.github.io/>`_ which includes extended tutorials, the specification, and other information.

 SCIF %app* sections
 ===================

-SCIF apps within a Singularity container are created using ``%app*`` sections in a definition file.
+SCIF apps within a Apptainer container are created using ``%app*`` sections in a definition file.
 These ``%app*`` sections, which will impact the way the container runs a specific ``--app`` can exist alongside any of the primary sections (i.e.  ``%post``,``%runscript``, ``%environment``, etc.).
 As